 The recent case of Gibson v New has potentially changed the law on boundary agreements.

-The case involved a party sneaking into the garden at night and chopping down the entire boundary hedge.
+The case stemmed from a longstanding dispute concerning the replacement of a fence over which the neighbours had fallen out.
 The Court said that a Settlement Agreement (and therefore the boundary agreement) does not bind successors in title and has no proprietary effect binding third parties.

 The result of this would mean that any boundary dispute which has been resolved by way of a boundary agreement could be reopened once one party to that boundary agreement sells their property.
 In this scenario there is no conveyance of land, the parties are agreeing that this is where the legal boundary is and always was.